Ryan-Ren0330/utek_disaster_communication_system/README.md

 2. Allow location access when prompted
 3. Report incidents using the form
 4. Monitor rescue team responses in the message center
-5. View the interactive map for nearby incidents

 ### For Rescue Teams:
 1. Click "Access Rescue Team Portal"